The Problem of Immigration in a Slaveholding Republic by Kevin Kenny (Hardback)

 2 Items & over @ £5.00 in total

 Another Really Important Bit: There are a number of Postcodes in the UK for which we will need to charge a shipping supplement, this will be calculated once we know the size and weight of the shipment.
 For these orders we will contact customers to agree a suitable and economic method of shipping.
 There may also be additional time required for delivery to some areas of the United Kingdom.
-Where possible, we will ship single book orders (under 2kg) by Royal Mail to all UK postcodes.
-Multiple book orders and books over 2kg are shipped via APC Overnight, regardless of Postcode.
+Where possible, we will ship book orders (under 2kg) by Royal Mail to all UK postcodes.
+Large multiple book orders and books over 2kg are often shipped via APC Overnight or similar, regardless of Postcode.

 Overseas Delivery